|Where:||London at Bankside (near the Globe Theatre)|

 |When:||Near 6th January|

 Twelfth Night at Bankside is a modern New Year celebration involving many ancient elements associated with the season, and is now well established having run for over 25 years.
-The Holly Man, bedecked in greenery, arrives by boat to the accompaniment of Wassailers and mummers who perform a traditional hero/combat play featuring St George.
-After the play, cakes are given out and those who find the concealed bean and pea in thier cakes are crowned King and Queen for the day; a procession then makes its way to the George Inn on Borough High Street for more dancing, the Kissing Wishing Tree and storytelling.
+The Holly Man, bedecked in greenery, arrives by boat (unless the weather means he walks over the bridge instead!) to the accompaniment of Wassailers and mummers who perform a traditional hero/combat play featuring St George.
+After the play, cakes are given out and those who find the concealed bean and pea in their cakes are crowned King and Queen for the day; a procession then makes its way to the George Inn on Borough High Street for more dancing, mulled wine,the Kissing Wishing Tree and storytelling.
 What more could you want from a winter festival?

-The festival is free and goes ahead whatever the weather.
+The festival is free and goes ahead whatever the weather, as you can tell from the photos of a very wet 2016 performance.

-It’s always held near to Twelfth Night / January 6th but depending on how the holidays fall it can be on a Sunday or Monday (in 2010 it was Sunday 3rd, in 2011 Monday 3rd, in 2012 Sunday 8th January, 2013 Sunday 6th).
+It’s always held near to Twelfth Night / January 6th but depending on how the holidays fall it can be on a Sunday or Monday (in 2010 it was Sunday 3rd, in 2011 Monday 3rd, in 2012 Sunday 8th January, 2013 Sunday 6th, 2014 Sunday 5th).
+The time also varies a little as the arrival depends on the tide.

 Click here for the event website : http://www.thelionspart.co.uk/twelfthnight/index.html